Asian stocks rise after Wall St slips closer to bear market

 BEIJING — Asian stock markets rose Friday after Wall Street fell closer to bear territory, China cut a key interest rate and Japanese inflation edged higher.

 Market benchmarks in Shanghai, Tokyo, Hong Kong and Sydney advanced.
-Oil prices fell more than $1 per barrel.
+Oil prices shed more than $1 per barrel.

 Wall Street's benchmark S&P 500 index lost 0.6% on Thursday as rising interest rates, Russia's war on Ukraine and a Chinese economic slowdown added to investor unease.
 The benchmark is down 18.7% from its January high and close to the 20% decline that defines a bear market.